Garvpreet-35520863/ict171-server/README.md

 **Push to Github**

     git push origin main

-Under username enter your github username and in password you need to enter Personal Access Token as GitHub removed password authentication for Git over HTTPS.
+GitHub removed password authentication for Git over HTTPS.
 So, we need to use a Personal Access Token (PAT) instead of your GitHub password when pushing or pulling.

 **How to generate a Personal Access Token (PAT) on GitHub**